paulaclustosa/santanderCoders/README.md

 _Let's have some fun practicing what we learned about arrays methods._

-* Given a serie of potential electors, return an object that represents the election result with the total number of potential voters and actual total number of votes according to three age ranges: from 18 to 25 years old, from 26 to 35 years old and from 36 to 55 years old.
+* Given a serie of potential electors, return an object that represents the election results with the total number of potential voters and actual total number of votes according to three age ranges: from 18 to 25 years old, from 26 to 35 years old, and from 36 to 55 years old.
 * **File reference: voters.js**

 <p align="center" width="100%">